Explaining the Seven Plastic Recycling Symbols

 Examples: Some food storage containers, shelving, signs and displays, nylon, high volume water bottles.

-How to Recycle: These items are not normally accepted at curbside recycling.
-Check with local recycling centers, as they may be accepted for drop-off.
+How to Recycle: Since these items are not normally accepted at curbside recycling, you’ll need to check with local recycling centers.
+These locations may accept this type of recycling for drop-off.

 Can you recycle plastics without a symbol?

-Be aware different cities have differing recycling programs.
-Thus, your area may or may not recycle some of the plastics listed above.
+Different cities have differing recycling programs.
+Your area may or may not recycle some of the plastics listed above.
 Check with your local regulations just in case.

-It is important to note that not all plastics are recyclable.
 Some recycling programs may only accept certain types of plastic.
-When recycling plastic, it is also important to ensure that the plastic is clean and free of contaminants, as dirty plastics can contaminate the entire recycling stream.
+When recycling plastic, make sure that the plastic is clean and free of contaminants.
+Dirty plastics can contaminate the entire recycling stream.

-Check out this blog to explore more ways to decrease restaurant waste, Save Your Restaurant Money by Going Green.
+Check out this blog to explore more ways to decrease restaurant waste: